BaxterT1/WebScraper/README.md

-This is a very basic image scraper for any html webpage.
+This is an image scraper for any html webpage.
 Just paste the URL when prompted of the webpage that you want to scrape.
 * Currently only scrapes the image in the resolution as its displayed on the webpage, meaning you can't get full resolution images.

 * Future plans: